-3.3.1.
+3.3.2.1.
 Situation Lifecycle

 The following diagram shows the lifecycle of a Situation.
-Transitions are controlled by appropriate buttons presented when viewing the situation details.
+Transitions are controlled by the outcome of a resubmission associated with the situation, or appropriate buttons presented when viewing the situation details (if manual resolution is permitted).